coopie/mesite/posts/aboutme.md

 {}
 ---

-Hello.
+# Hello.

 <img src="/resource/images/face-drawing1.jpg" width="inherit">

-The name's Sam, and I'm from the shire , Worcestershire to be precise, about ten minutes away from Tolkien's house.
+I'm Sam Coope, a, machine learning researcher from Birmingham, England.

 As many do, I moved to somewhere else to study.
 For me that place was West London, to study computing at Imperial College London.
 I now live in in London working as a deep learning researcher for [DigitalGenius](https://www.digitalgenius.com/).